Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

-When Christ's Body was removed from the Cross, it appeared lifeless, abandoned, defeated.
+When Christ's Body was removed from the Cross, it appeared lifeless, abandoned, and defeated.

 So too under the occupation of the Vatican II antichurch appears: